 Cob is a mixture of sand, clay, and straw.
 This earthen home has two sleeping nooks (not full bedrooms) each with a full sized mattress, ten-foot ceilings, an open living area, and is built of largely of local and salvaged materials.
 New mini air exchanger provides heat and air conditioning at the touch of a button!
 It’s a one-of-a-kind structure built by students and alumni.
 Sleeps 2-4.
 Parking available in driveway by the cabin.

 Nightly rate: $125 | Weekly rate: $750

 1 floor, 2 bedrooms, each with 1 full size bed.
-Knotty pine interior, screened porch overlooking the lake, kitchen, living room, bathroom. *Please note: This cabin has 1 parking space nearby, additional vehicles park in main or upper parking lots.
+Knotty pine interior, screened porch overlooking the lake, kitchen, living room, bathroom, new mini air exchanger provides heat and air conditioning at the touch of a button! *Please note: This cabin has 1 parking space nearby, additional vehicles park in main or upper parking lots.
 Guests may drive on lower road to load and unload only

 Robertson Lodge (entire)